kosi-libs/Kodein/README.md

 There are three ways to create your scopes.
 By creating a builder function, a scoped singleton cache function or an auto scoped singleton cache function.

-### Builders
+### Factories

-A builder function scope is an extension function to `Kodein.Builder` that returns a `Factory<A, T>`.
+A factory function is an extension function to `Kodein.Builder` that returns a `Factory<A, T>`.
 You can use the `CFactory<A, T>` class for ease of use.
 If your scope is a provider scope (such as singleton), you can use the `CProvider<T>` class for ease of use.
 Have a look at existing scopes in the [scopes.kt](https://github.com/SalomonBrys/Kodein/blob/master/kodein/src/main/kotlin/com/github/salomonbrys/kodein/scopes.kt) file.
 The `singleton` scope is very easy to understand and is a good starting point.

 ### Scoped singletons

-Scoped singleton are singletons that are binded to a context and live while this context exists.
+Scoped singleton are singletons that are binded to a context and live while that context exists.

 To define a scoped singleton, you must define a function that satisfies this contract: `(S) -> HashMap<Any, Any>` where `S` is the context type.
 This function must *always* return the same `HashMap` when given the same `S` object.